Categories: Off-topic

 Politeness Levels

 There are 7 politeness levels that affect Korean grammar.
-However only 3 are relevant for spoken Korean.
-One or two can be found in books and newspaper reports, and the remainder are basically obsolete/archaic.
+However only 3 are relevant for spoken Korean, and one for written language.
+The remainder are basically obsolete/archaic.

 -